1 Oct 2021

 There is an ever-increasing selection of electronic access systems available on the market.
 These range from straightforward keypad systems to internet and Bluetooth enabled smart locks that can integrate with your home automation system up to high-end systems designed for large commercial users.

 A high-quality electronic access system is arguably the best smart lock for Airbnb hosts.
-These locking systems can allow hosts to issue guests with fixed-term access to lock and unlock the door, either via a digital key sent to their phone or an access code that expires at the end of their stay.
+These locking systems can facilitate keyless entry by allowing hosts to issue guests with fixed-term access to lock and unlock the door, either via a digital key sent to their phone or an access code that expires at the end of their stay.

-There are even some home security systems that integrate directly into apps like Airbnb, HomeAway, Vrbo or FlipKey.
-Another advantage is that many electronic access control systems have an audit feature, so it is easy to know who accessed which door at what time.
-Other features available include touchscreen keypads, remote access functionality and auto-locking capability.
+There are even some home security systems that integrate directly into smartphone apps like Airbnb, HomeAway, Vrbo or FlipKey.
+Many electronic access control systems also have an audit feature, so it is easy to know who accessed which door at what time.
+Other lock features available include touchscreen keypads, remote access functionality and auto-locking capability.

 Electronic access systems are a bit more expensive and not every locksmith installs them, but the payoff is no risk of keys being lost, stolen or copied, and most of all, peace of mind.